 Confirmed deterioration of CKD to stage 4 or 5 is patient-relevant.
-For the endpoint of confirmed deterioration of CKD to stage 4 or 5, the meta-analysis of the FIDELIO-DKD and FIGARO-DKD studies showed a statistically significant advantage of finerenone over placebo.
+For the endpoint of confirmed deterioration of CKD to stage 4 or 5, only the FIDELIO-DKD study showed a statistically significant advantage of finerenone compared to placebo.
+This result could not be confirmed in the meta-analysis of the FIDELIO-DKD and FIGARO-DKD studies.